 Inside the Mind of a Hacker: How Cybercriminals Mess with Your Mind to Steal Your Data

 In 2014, some executives at Sony Pictures received e-mails that asked them to verify their Apple ID.
 All it took is one executive to take the bait and hackers were able to get into the company’s network.
-The hackers were able to steal 100 terabytes of confidential information, which include the company’s secrets and their employees’ personally identifiable information (PII) — one point for social engineering, zero for the hapless company who took their security for granted.
+The hackers were able to steal 100 terabytes of confidential information, which include the company’s secrets and their employees’ personally identifiable information (PII) — one point for social engineering, zero for the hapless company that took their security for granted.

 Social engineering involves the deception and manipulation of people to make them give up sensitive and confidential information or do something that they are not supposed to.
 How does social engineering work?